The best mattresses for back pain

-Back pain is the worst.
-There's really no other way to put it.
-While there are many reasons back pain develops, the wrong mattress can be a major contributor.
-If you're tossing and turning all night and/or waking up in pain, it's a good sign that your mattress is at least partly to blame.
+Back pain can develop for many reasons, but having the wrong mattress can be a major contributor.
+If you wake up in pain or toss and turn all night, your mattress could be at least partly to blame.

-If your mattress is too soft, it can sag and move your spine out of alignment.
-If i your mattress firmness is too hard, it won't have enough give to properly contour your body, which can increase stress and tension on your back.
+When the firmness of your mattress is too hard, it won't have enough give to properly contour your body, which can increase stress and tension on your back.
+And if your mattress is too soft, it can sag and move your spine out of alignment.
 The goal in choosing the right mattress for back pain is to find one that equally distributes pressure, while allowing your spine to maintain its natural curvature.

 All prices are listed for a queen size mattress.